-OUTFALL #001 - DERIVATION AND DISCUSSION OF LIMITS:

-Flow.
-In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure • compliance with permitted effluent limitations.
-If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification.

-- Biochemical Oxygen Demand (BOD5).
+- 3 4.
+Antidegradation Review - 8. - OUTFALL #001 DERIVATION AND DISCUSSION OF LIMITS: - Flow.
+In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
+If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Carbonaceous Biochemical Oxygen Demand (BOD5).
+Operating permit retains 40 mg/L as a Weekly Average and 25 mg/L as a Monthly Average from the previous permit.
+Please see the CATEGORIZATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination. - Total Suspended Solids (TSS).
 Operating permit retains 45 mg/L as a Weekly Average and 30 mg/L as a Monthly Average from the previous permit.
-Effluent limits were established in the construction permit, CP0001944, issued June 27, 2018. - Total Suspended Solids (TSS).
-Operating permit retains 45 mg/L as a Weekly Average and 30 mg/L as a Monthly Average from the previous permit.
-Effluent limits were established in the construction permit, CP0001944, issued June 27, 2018. - Escherichia coli (E. coli).
-Monthly average of 206 per 100 mL as a geometric mean and Weekly Average of 1,030 per 100 mL as a geometric mean during the recreational season (April 1 October 31), for discharges within two miles upstream of segments or lakes with Whole Body Contact Recreation (B) designated use of the receiving stream, as per 10 CSR 20-7.015(9)(B).
+Please see the CATEGORIZATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination. - Escherichia coli (E. coli).
+Monthly average of 206 per 100 mL as a geometric mean and Weekly Average of 1,030 per 100 mL as a geometric mean during the recreational season (April 1 - October 31), for discharges within two miles upstream of segments or lakes with Whole Body Contact Recreation (B) designated use of the receiving stream, as per 10 CSR 20-7.015(9)(B).
 An effluent limit for both monthly average and weekly average is required by 40 CFR 122.45(d).
 The Geometric Mean is calculated by multiplying all of the data points and then taking the nth root of this product, where n = # of samples collected.
 For example: Five E. coli samples were collected with results of 1, 4, 6, 10, and 5 (#/100mL).
-Geometric Mean = 5th root of (1)(4)(6)(10)(5) = 5th root of 1,200 = 4.1 #/100mL. - Total Ammonia Nitrogen [Outfall #001 (Interim)].
+Geometric Mean = 5^{th} root of (1)(4)(6)(10)(5) = 5^{th} root of 1,200 = 4.1 # / 100 mL. - Total Ammonia Nitrogen.
 Early Life Stages Present Total Ammonia Nitrogen criteria apply [10 CSR 20-7.031(5)(B)7.C. & Table B3].
-Background total ammonia nitrogen = 0.01 mg/L.
+Background total ammonia nitrogen = 0.15 mg/L.